Tuosaari/chatapp/articles/task1.md

 ## Model

-Only requirements for system were to show all active users, broadcast messages send by users for all to see and support message persistence.
+Only requirements for the system were to show all active users, broadcast messages send by users for all to see and support message persistence.
 Due to this, the domain model for the system is fairly simple and small.
 Users have Id and Handle (nickname) and messages consist of Id, Handle (handle of the user who sent the message), timestamp (generated at server side) and the actual message text.

 ## General architecture

 Backend system consist mostly of two layers, application layer and data access layer.
 Business layer/services were left out, for all commands originating from application layer would simply be pass through calls for services.

 Application layer is very simple and consists of SignalR hub for basic chat functionality and api controllers for message history and active user fetching.
 SignalR has no backplane installed hence multiple servers are a no go.
 This would be a clear next step to make the system scale better.

+Lib uses feature based folder structure, and moving on UI and application layer should too.
+I much prefer feature based structure over role based, even in smaller applications such as this.

+One-time initialization (such as table generation) is done by implementing a simple IInitializable interface.
+All instances registered with that interface have their initialize function called once during application start-up.

 Data access layer is described more in detail in storage section.